 - Improving regulatory framework.

-Main regulatory bodies in Russia for clinical trial processes are as follows:
+Central regulatory bodies in Russia governing clinical trial processes are:

 - Ministry of Health of the Russian Federation (MoH): Accreditation of medical Institutions, Approval of clinical trials, Information services related to clinical trials and Relations with the medical community.